nikhilcharan-dev/nikhilcharan-dev/README.md

 ## About Me

-- 🌱 Currently learning Redhat Operating System and Database Management System.
+- 🌱 Currently learning Full Stack Development with React Native.
-- 🛸 Alongside learning Python with Django as skill enhancement Courses.
+- 🛸 Alongside learning Python with Django for skill enhancement.
 - 💡 Interested in Open Source Projects and Web Development in React/Next.js.
 - 📚 Constantly exploring new resources to expand knowledge and skills.